kingbuzzman/django-squash/README.rst

 It's crucial to run the ``squash_migrations`` command once per release after cutting the release.
 All databases must be on the current release, the prior release, or somewhere in between.
 Databases before the prior release cannot directly upgrade to the current release; they must first apply the prior release's migrations and then the current release's minimal operations.

 This approach is not a tutorial on migration strategy but emphasizes the need for understanding multi-app systems, avoiding circular dependencies, and designing efficient migration processes.
 The tool is developed based on experience and frustration, aiming to automate and improve the migration squashing process.

+You can read more about our motivation_ to creating this tool.

 Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~